 Want to know more about your rights?
 Check out our complete guide to online shopping.

 Ticking clock timers, glossy images, discounted prices, item offers ‘expiring’ – they’ve thought of it all.
-Only buy what you’ve planned and budgeted for!
+The best thing you can do is try to buy only what you’ve planned and budgeted for.

 The holiday industry has been told that these practices have to stop – and we think you should expect the same from online retail in general.